Urban Heat Island Mapping Campaign

 Charlottesville participated in the 2021 NIHHIS-CAPA Urban Heat Island Mapping Campaign, a nationwide citizen-science based effort to collect local data on temperatures and humidity levels across the city.
 How urban environments and neighborhoods are built affects the amount of heat absorbed and retained, which can increase or reduce the impact of extreme heat events.
 Increases in extreme heat are one of the top projected impacts Charlottesville will experience from climate change.

-2021 Data Collection Campaign is Complete!
+2021 Data Collection Campaign Results

 Due to a favorably-timed heat wave and availability of ~30 volunteers (data collectors plus backups), Charlottesville's 2021 data collection was successfully completed on August 24, 2021.

 The collected data has been processed by CAPA Strategies and is now available via the linked files below.
 The GIS-based data files are available on the City's Open Data Portal.

 - 2021 Heat Watch Campaign Data Files and Report (compressed ZIP file)

 - 2021 Heat Watch Campaign Report Maps - poster sized (PDF)

 - NIHHIS equity mapping tool, using the 2021 Heat Watch Campaign Data (Select Charlottesville in the top-right of the tool window to see summaries by census tract)